Kandy-IO/kandy-cpaas-android-sdk/tutorials/Messaging.md

 ### Send an SMS message to a single destination

 Send an SMS message from a local address specified by the SMS Service within a list of available numbers to a single destination specified as the conversation participant with message content specified by OutboundMessage.
-An implementer should specify a MessagingCallback to handle any response whether error or successful response.
+An implementer should specify a SendMessageCallback to handle any response whether error or successful response.

 <!-- tabs:start -->